Finalists Frequently Asked Questions

 8. Should I bring my resume to each of my interviews during Placement Week?
 How about my goal statements, etc.?

 There is no need to bring any part of your application package to your interviews during Placement Week.
-Nor is it necessary to bring it to D.C.
-I have all of your application packages on file and they are scanned and in electronic form.
-Hosts will have access to your application package via the a password-protected website.
+I have all of your application packages on file and Hosts will have access to your application package via a password-protected website.
 It is their responsibility to have your application package on hand as a resource for your interviews.
+We encourage you to review your personal statement - it will have been months since you wrote it, but Host offices are viewing it for the first time.

 9. What if I have updated information that isn't on my resume that I want to convey to hosts?